Skip to content

 Once sequencing and analysis are complete, you need to retrieve the results.
 Gencove offers two approaches:

-Webhooks allow Gencove to automatically notify your application when samples reach a final status (succeeded or failed_qc).
+Webhooks allow Gencove to automatically notify your application when samples reach a final status (succeeded or failed qc).
 This is more efficient than polling and provides real-time updates when results are ready.

 To set up webhooks see our integration guide.